US STOCKS-Wall Street ends down, Apple sinks on app store ruling | Business

 The S&P 500 has risen about 19% in 2021, buoyed by support from dovish central bank policies and re-opening optimism.
 However, Wall Street has moved sideways in recent sessions as investor digest indications of increased inflation and concerns about the Delta variant's impact on the economic recovery.
 Investors are also uncertain about when the Federal Reserve may begin reducing massive measures enacted last year to shield the economy from the pandemic.

 "The market is taking a breather," said Greg Bassuk, CEO of AXS Investments.
 "Investors are looking for some outsized news or information that is beyond the band of expectations, something much more outsized, positively or negatively, that will give investors better visibility into how things are going to look for the balance of the year."
-Apple tumbled after a judge struck down a core part of its App Store rules, benefiting app makers.
+Apple dropped 3.3% after a judge struck down a core part of its App Store rules, benefiting app makers.
+Its drop contributed more than any other stocks to the Nasdaq and S&P 500's declines.

+Shares of app makers rallied, with Spotify Technology up 0.7%, and Activision Blizzard and Electronic Arts both gaining about 2%.
+Losses in the three main indexes accelerated toward the end of the session.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)